-Knowing a solution type you want to launch is not enough when it comes to building a fintech app.
-In 2022, the industry saw steady growth backed by burgeoning technologies.
+Knowing a solution type you want to launch is not enough when it comes to fintech app development.
+Over the last years, the industry saw steady growth backed by burgeoning technologies.
 The fin-vestment boom, in turn, gave birth to new solutions and services that are based on some of the hottest technologies.
 So, let’s see what tech wonders your customers expect to see in your financial product.

 The modern fintech revolution is majorly spearheaded by distributed ledger technology such as blockchain.
 Thanks to its decentralized and immutable nature, blockchain can disrupt legacy financial processes and transform them into transparent transactions built on secure and fast procedures.

 The benefits of blockchain in finance also include improved customer experience (up to 25%) and boosted efficiency (up to 40%).
 The app ecosystem of decentralized solutions is already vibrant.

 Thus, the number of decentralized applications has surpassed 8,000 in 2022, with over 800 new dApps since 2021.
 Other popular applications of blockchain include decentralized exchanges, lending, crypto trading, prediction markets, and other Defi solutions.

-Artificial intelligence is a staple for most digital solutions, including finance.
-Thus, AI in fintech had a market value of $8.23 billion in 2021 and is projected to reach $61.30 billion by 2031.
+Artificial intelligence is a staple for most digital solutions, including fintech applications.
+Thus, AI in fintech had a market value of $7.87 billion in 2021 and is projected to reach $41.1 billion by 2030.
 The application area of smart systems in fintech is massive.
 From fraud detection and churn prediction to optical recognition, artificial intelligence optimizes trading activities and enhances personalized customer experience.